DreymaR/BigBagKbdTrixTMK/docs/README.md

  *  2: Sticky Ctrl only
  *  3: Sticky Shift & Ctrl
  *  NOTE: In the unimap_dreymar.h file, some relevant constants normally set in config.h are (re)set:
- *      - TAPPING_TERM is the max time a key may be held down for it to register as tapped
+ *      - ONESHOT_TIMEOUT   max delay (in ms) before a oneshot/sticky modifier is ignored
- *      - ONESHOT_TIMEOUT is the max delay before a oneshot modifier is ignored */
+ *      - TAPPING_TERM      max time a key may be held down for it to register as tapped, not held */
 #define STICKYMODS      1                       /* STICKY_SHFT      */
 </code></pre><br>

 <h4>ScrollLock and Pause/Break behavior settings:</h4>